Juusoee/js_fruitSalad/README.md

   <h3>Given assignment</h3

-  <i><sup><sup>Your family and friends are coming to visit you and congratulate you on a place at the Academy!
+  <i><sup>Your family and friends are coming to visit you and congratulate you on a place at the Academy!
 You're going to offer them fruit salad.
 To do this, you need to make a shopping list.
-As you write the list, you're worried about the budget and find it interesting to quickly see, which are the most expensive and, which most affordable products are listed. </sup></sup></i>
+As you write the list, you're worried about the budget and find it interesting to quickly see, which are the most expensive and, which most affordable products are listed. </sup></i>

   <p>Your task is to encode a program that:</p>
   <ul>